derrickoswald/CIMSpark/README.md

 # Overview

-This program reads in a CIM file which is a standard interchange format based on IEC standards 61968 & 61970 (see [CIM users group](http://cimug.ucaiug.org/default.aspx) for additional details) and produces a Spark Resilient Distributed Dataset (RDD) for each CIM class.
+This program reads in CIM files which are a standard interchange format based on IEC standards 61968 & 61970 (see [CIM users group](http://cimug.ucaiug.org/default.aspx) for additional details) and produces a Spark Resilient Distributed Dataset (RDD) for each CIM class.